 Close Out 2018 Tip #6: Celebrate Accomplishments

 Celebrate your personal accomplishments.
 It doesn’t matter if they were huge or small.
 Find things to celebrate about your work.
 Did you complete a training project?
 Celebrate.
 Did you get your first freelance gig?
 Celebrate.
 Did you exceed the number of projects your boss had planned for you?
 Celebrate.
 Did one of your training projects positively impact a key company metric?
 Celebrate.

 Celebrating your successes reminds you that what you are doing matters to you and to others.
 If you lead a team, get the team together and have them whiteboard all of their successes for the year so that they can visually see how impactful their work has been to the company.
 Then, give them a good ole pat on the back.

 Most of the time, we focus on shortcomings or deviations from perfection.
 Stop that ugly and focus on the positive instead.
 Celebrate every accomplishment that you can.

 Close Out 2018 Tip #7: Plan 2019

 Again, you’ve got to know where you are going in order to get there so plan, plan, PLAN!
 Create your game plan for 2019.
 Where do you expect to go?
 And, what do you need to do to get there?
-This is so important to your success as an employee, a team leader, or as freelancer.
+This is so important to your success as an employee, a team leader, or a freelancer.

-Between now and next week, put some thought about what you want to achieve in 2019.
+Between now and next week, put some thought into what you want to achieve in 2019.
 Next week, I will walk you through how to organize your thoughts into a game plan that will help you win in 2019.
 In fact, if you are hoping I will put something specific into next week’s post about planning 2019, be sure to leave me a comment below so that I can see if it works with what I have in mind.

-Until next week, close out 2018 with a bow with these 7 key activities.
+Until next week, closeout 2018 with a bow with these 7 key activities.

 My free Facebook Group is a great place to add your questions and engage with other instructional designers on different topics related to instructional design, so jump on in and join the conversation.